argoproj/argo-workflows/docs/releasing.md

 Cherry-pick your changes from master onto the release branch.

-Mandatory: the release branch must be green [in CircleCI](https://app.circleci.com/github/argoproj/argo/pipelines).
+The release branch should be green [in CircleCI](https://app.circleci.com/github/argoproj/argo/pipelines) before you start.

 ## Release